 What is the typical course load each semester?
 Most students take 9-11 credits per semester, which is generally 3-4 courses.
 This includes field experiences which often require work in classrooms.
 If following the typical trajectory of courses, students should expect to spend 4 mornings/days per week in a placement during their first year, with courses meeting on the off day and in the evenings.
 Courses in the second year are offered in the evening.
-As I move through the program, how will I know what courses to take, what an appropriate course load is, where I might complete my field experiences, etc?
+As I move through the program, how will I know what courses to take, what an appropriate course load is, where I might complete my field experiences, etc...?
 One of the advantages of a small program like ours is the strong faculty to student relationship.
-When admitted, students are assigned a full-time faculty member as their advisor.
+When admitted, students are assigned a fulltime faculty member as their advisor.
 Students can (and should) reach out to their advisors whenever they have questions, and should anticipate meeting at least once a semester with their advisor to review progress and plan next steps.
 Throughout the program, advisors are available to answer questions and guide students both in and out of the classroom.
 Can I attend part-time or take fewer courses each semester?
-Students have up to five years to graduate from the program and are supported in attending part-time for much of that time.
-However, be aware that requirements around field experiences require full-time attendance for at least one, and possibly two, semesters.
-Once field experiences are completed (generally in the first year), there is more flexibility and part-time attendance is easily accommodated.
+Students are allowed to attend part time, but should be aware that the requirements around field experiences can make scheduling challenging.
+Once field experiences are completed (generally in the first year), there is more flexibility.
+Students have up to five years to graduate from the program.
 So many courses look interesting to me.
-Can I take MORE than the identified Yes!
+Can I take MORE than the identified number of credits in the program?
+Yes!
 Students are welcome to take more than the minimum number of credits required for graduation.
 I completed a student teaching term as an undergraduate.
-Can this count as one of the placements required by NYS and the program? number of credits in the program?
+Can this count as one of the placements required by NYS and the program?
 That term met the requirements of your undergraduate degree but not our graduate degrees.
 We cannot accept student teaching experiences that we have not supervised.
 However, your prior experience will certainly support the student teaching you will complete within this program.